WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							- <ins>Implementation Constructs: </ins>
 							  Eliminate construct that are extraneous to the real world
 							- <ins>Derived Classes:</ins>
+							  omit classes that can be derived from
+							-
 					- Prepare a data dictionary
 					- Find associations
 					- Find attributes of objects and links